Macedonian front: Legacy

+The victory in the Macedonian front is considered to have "struck the fatal blow at just the right moment thus opening the breach that caused the central Powers' coalition to collapse".
 Winston Churchill in his memoirs/history of the First World War, The World Crisis, assigned much importance to the defeat of Bulgaria in September 1918, which he saw as beginning a series of events that led to the defeat of Germany in November 1918, and which led him to place the operations in the Balkans as one of the decisive theaters of the war.
 The idea that the lands around the Mediterranean Sea were the weak point for the opposing side influenced Churchill's strategy in World War Two, where he consistently showed a preference for operations in the Mediterranean area as the supposed weak point in the Axis powers.